10 Stunning Attractions You Can’t Miss

 photo of me via @puanindya

 Prambanan temple is a UNESCO world heritage site consisting of 240 temples built by the subsequent ruling dynasty, the Hindu-led X. The temple site is dedicated to the expression of God as the trimurti, or Brahma (Creator), Vishnu (Preserver) and Shiva (Destroyer), towering 47 meters high.
 In the evenings, you can catch the spectacular Ramayana ballet performance where over 200 dancers and musicians perform in open air, with the magnificent temple as the backdrop.

-My Tip: If you plan to visit both Borodudur and Prambanan temples (which you should, as they are very different!) buy the combo temple ticket to save on admission.
+My Tip: If you plan to visit both Borodudur and Prambanan temples (which you should, as they are very different!) buy the combo temple ticket to save on admission or consider this tour if you want to have transportation handled.
 Both temples take about 1.5 hours to fully soak in and can be seen in one compact day, or spread out over two leisurely days.
 Budget transportation time in between.

 photos of me via @mary_quincy